domingoUnican/AutoMoodle/README.md

 TO INSTALL
 ==========

-Just use it as a normal python script
+Just use it as a normal python script.
+In a future, we try to deliver windows binaries too.

 TO USE
 ==========